George Abud

-George Abud is a Lebanese-American actor, playwright, and musician.
-He is known for playing Camal in the Off-Broadway and Broadway productions of The Band's Visit, receiving a Daytime Emmy Award for his work on the show's NBC Today Show performance.
+George Abud (born October 30, 1990) is a Lebanese-American actor, playwright, and musician.
+He is known for playing Filippo Marinetti in the Broadway musical Lempicka, as well as Camal in the Off-Broadway and Broadway productions of The Band's Visit, receiving a Daytime Emmy Award for his work on the show's NBC Today Show performance.

 Early life and education

 Abud was born in Detroit to Lebanese-American parents Gary and Paulette Abud.
 He attended Wayne State University and graduated with a Bachelor of Fine Arts in theatre acting before moving to New York City in 2012.